nitzanlab/scPrisma/README.md

 ## Running the tests

 I recommend creating two separate virtual environments for running the cpu/gpu test suite.
-I use conda but this can be replaced any other virtual environment manager of your choice.
+On my laptop, I use conda but this can be replaced any other virtual environment manager of your choice.

 ### Running the cpu only tests